xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

 </p>
 <p>
   Note: Adding your certificate may take a few minutes.
 Keep reloading the browser until the Mautic setup screen shows up.
+Lastly, though this package hasn't been updated, it will still install the latest version of Mautic.
+No worries there!
 </p>